b---c/draft-bdc-something-something-certificate/main.md

 Backend origin servers may then use the `Client-Cert` header of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.

-# Security Considerations
+# Security Considerations {#sec}

 The header described herein enable a reverse proxy and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
-Use of the headers outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
-Therefore steps MUST be taken to prevent unintended use, both in sending the headers and in relying on their value.
+Use of the `Client-Cert` header outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
+Therefore steps MUST be taken to prevent unintended use, both in sending the header and in relying on its value.

-Producing and consuming the headers SHOULD be a configurable option, respectively, in a reverse proxy and backend server (or individual application in that server).
-The default configuration for both should be to not use the headers thus requiring an "opt-in" to the functionality.
+Producing and consuming the `Client-Cert` header SHOULD be a configurable option, respectively, in a reverse proxy and backend server (or individual application in that server).
+The default configuration for both should be to not use the `Client-Cert` header thus requiring an "opt-in" to the functionality.

-Backend servers MUST only accept the headers from trusted reverse proxies.
-And reverse proxies MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the headers.
-Otherwise arbitrary clients can control the header values as seen and used by the backend server.
+In order to prevent header injection, backend servers MUST only accept the `Client-Cert` header from trusted reverse proxies.
+And reverse proxies MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the header.
+Otherwise arbitrary clients can control the header value as seen and used by the backend server.

 The communication between a reverse proxy and backend server needs to be secured against eavesdropping and modification by unintended parties.

 The configuration options and request sanitization are necessarily functionally of the respective servers.
 The other requirements can be met in a number of ways, which will vary based on specific deployments.
-The communication between a reverse proxy and backend or origin server, for example, might be authenticated in some way with the insertion and consumption headers occurring only on that connection.
+The communication between a reverse proxy and backend or origin server, for example, might be authenticated in some way with the insertion and consumption of the `Client-Cert` header occurring only on that connection.
 Alternatively the network topology might dictate a private network such that the backend application is only able to accept requests from the reverse proxy and the proxy can only make requests to that server.
 Other deployments that meet the requirements set forth herein are also possible.

 # Acknowledgements